Gateway to Tibetan Buddhism

 “Why is it so?
 Manjushri, it is because whoever holds on to the dualistic view of a self and others will cause the arising of karma.”

-“Manjushri, the unsuspected ignorant beings, not aware of the essencelessness of phenomena, perceives them with the dualistic notion of a self and others.
+“Manjushri, the unsuspected ignorant beings, not aware of the essencelessness of phenomena, perceive them with the dualistic notion of a self and others.
 These views are the causes of the arising of three types of karma related to body, speech and mind.
 By conceptualising what is of essencelessness as real, they develop the notions of attachment, aversion and confusion.”

 “If they renounce the worldly life for monkhood, they start to entertain the notions such as l possess moral ethics, I am pursuing a spiritual life, I shall cross beyond samsara, l shall attain nirvana, I shall attain freedom from suffering.”